 3. Talk to the owner and coaches

 Depending on the size of the gym, there may multiple coaches and/or multiple owners.
 Both gyms I’ve chosen had two owners who coaches along with multiple coaches under them.
 In my opinion, if you’re at a good gym, the owner is going to be there often and going to be very involved in the gym.
 Talk to them and make sure they are they for you, not just in getting your money.
 Ask plenty of questions and really get to know them.
+Remember, the best CrossFit gyms will also look visually appealing with bright LEHD lights and clean equipment, make sure you take in the scenery to get a better first impression.

 4. Talk to the other members